What can upset an animal’s intestinal flora?

 Think about your own intestine: When does your digestion feel off or irregular?

 The answer: Changes in diet, stress and the intake of drugs such as antibiotics that kill both harmful germs and beneficial bacteria.

 Diet-related diarrhoea is one of the most common complaints that animals suffer from.
 Abrupt food changes lead to diarrhoea and/or vomiting in up to 49% of cats: The food that animals eat also sustains their intestinal bacteria.
 If their food is suddenly changed, the important microbes lose their source of food, and the intestinal flora becomes unbalanced.

 Bad eating habits and food allergies also cause digestive problems in our four-legged friends.

 New home and new owner

-If the habitual environment changes, animals can stress a lot.
-A change of location (e.g. when the owner moves house, staying in a kennels, etc.) or a new caregiver (due to a change in owner) often cause diarrhoea in cats and dogs.
-In puppies and kittens, especially after suckling, there is more diarrhoea, because at this time, the little ones are often separated from the mother, experience a new home with new owners and become accustomed to normal food – many changes that can stress the soul and intestines.
+Environmental changes can also stress animals.
+Location changes (e.g., when the owner moves, staying in an animal boarding kennel, etc.) or a new owner often lead to discomfort for the animal, ultimately resulting in diarrhoea.
+Diarrhoea is more common in puppies and kittens, especially after nursing.
+During this time, kittens are often separated from their mothers, put into a new home with new owners and become accustomed to normal food – many changes that can stress the soul and intestines.